bortojac/asset-inventory/README.md

 npm start
 ```

 Then just open http://localhost:3000 in your browser.
-The reports for the two companieds will be created in the Reports directory upon running the Flask server file (index.py)
+The reports for the two companies will be created in the Reports directory upon running the Flask server file (index.py)

 ## Built With the following libraries